Latest posts by Gea Elika (see all)

 Graphic by Strafford

 The most obvious one is direct ownership.
 One advantage is the simplicity.
 An investor does not need to consult a lawyer to form a corporate or partnership structure.
 Second, there are potential tax advantages, including a favorable capital gains treatment.
-Third, it is offers transparency, which sellers may like to see, along with the IRS.
-As for the disadvantages, direct ownership requires the filing of an income tax return, and may be subject to estate taxes down the road.
-There may also be personal liability that could be limited from a corporate or LLC structure.
+Third, it offers transparency, which sellers may like to see, along with the IRS.
+As for the disadvantages, direct ownership requires the filing of an income tax return and may be subject to estate taxes down the road.
+There may also be a personal liability that could be limited from a corporate or LLC structure.

 Investors can also own real property through a foreign corporation.
 This usually means any gain upon the sale is taxed at 35%.
 Although many non-resident aliens elect to purchase real estate under this method to avoid income and estate taxes, it is not as easy to accomplish in practice.

-Another way to invest is by owning a domestic corporation, which generally will be considered a United States Real Property Holding Corporation (USRPHC), and can get treated as a domestic corporation by holding U.S. real estate in order to avoid a 35% withholding tax.
+Another way to invest is by owning a domestic corporation, which generally will be considered a United States Real Property Holding Corporation (USRPHC), and can get treated as a domestic corporation by holding U.S. real estate to avoid a 35% withholding tax.